tehapo/Clara/README.md

 The project is still very experimental and documentation is minimal at this point.
 If you still are interested to try things out you should see the [demo application](http://teemu.virtuallypreinstalled.com/clara) demonstrating the current version of the project.

+## Examples

+See the forked [SimpleAddressbook example](https://github.com/tehapo/SimpleAddressbook) that is modified to use Clara.

 ## Quickstart

 **Quickstart is written for Clara 0.5.0.
 Please notice that at this point anything and everything can change in future releases.**